 Consider the long chain of five carbon atoms at the top of the image.
 If this were all that composed the molecule, it would simply be called pentane.
 However, one of the hydrogens on the carbon third from the end has been replaced with an alkane, specifically methane.
 How are we to name this molecule?

 Let's try some more complicated examples.
 What happens if the alkane has more than one substituent?
-In this case, the rules above are followed, and the carbons on the longest chain are numbered to give the lowest number possible to one of the substituents.
-The substituents are then all named in the prefix, separated by a dash, in alphabetical order (e.g. 3-ethyl-2-methyl).
-If the same substituent is attached several times, the numbers of all carbon atom to which it is attached are repeated, separated by commas, before it to indicate the number of substituents.
-In addition, the prefixes di- (2), tri- (3), or tetra- (4) are used.
-The prefixes are ignored when considering alphabetical order.
+In this case, the rules above are followed, and the carbons on the longest chain are numbered to give the lowest number possible to one of the substituent.
+The substitients are then all named in the prefix (e.g. 2-ethyl,3-methyl).
+If more than one substituent is attached to the same carbon atom, the number of that carbon atom is repeated to indicate the number of substituents and the prefixes di- (2) or tri- (3) are used.
+If there are more than one substituent on different carbon atoms, the prefixes are ordered alphabetically (e.g. ethene before methane).
+The prefixes di- and tri- are ignored when considering alphabetical order.
 Consider the following compound:

 |Skeletal structure of 4-ethyl-2,2-dimethylheptane|